geodynamics/aspect/doc/sphinx/user/extending/plugin-types/postprocessors.md

     eventually forming a trench; if the divergence is negative, a mountain belt eventually forms.

-In all of these cases, the essential limitation is that postprocessors are *passive*, i.e., that they do not affect the simulation but only observe it.
+While these examples suggest that postprocessors are *passive*, i.e., do not affect the simulation but only observe it, this is not an essential limitation.
+In fact, some of the existing postprocessors perform actions, store the results, and these results can then be queried by other parts of ASPECT or other postprocessors.
+For example, one could imagine letting a postprocessor compute a depth average at the end of each time step, and then letting a material model query this information the next time it is asked to provide material properties for a specific point.

 ## The statistics file.

-Postprocessors fall into two categories: ones that produce lots of output every time they run (e.g., the visualization postprocessor), and ones that only produce one, two, or in any case a small and fixed number of often numerical results (e.g., the postprocessors computing velocity, temperature,
+Postprocessors tend to fall into two categories: ones that produce lots of output every time they run (e.g., the visualization postprocessor), and ones that only produce one, two, or in any case a small and fixed number of often numerical results (e.g., the postprocessors computing velocity, temperature,